 Treatment will depend on your child’s symptoms, age and general health.
 It will also depend on how severe the condition is.
 If caught early, a MRSA infection can be easy to treat.

-If your child has a mild MRSA skin infection, the health care provider will likely treat it by opening the infected sore and draining out the fluid (pus).
+If your child has a mild MRSA skin infection, the healthcare provider will likely treat it by opening the infected sore and draining out the fluid (pus).
 You might be given a prescription antibiotic ointment to use on your child.
 Your child might need to take antibiotic medicine by mouth.
-Your health care provider will tell you how to keep your child’s wound clean and covered while it heals.
+The healthcare provider will tell you how to keep your child’s wound clean and covered while it heals.

 If the infection has spread to other parts of the body, your child may need treatment with IV antibiotics in the hospital.
 In some cases, such as infection of the joints, your child may need surgery to drain the infection.

 If taking antibiotic medicine by mouth, make sure your child:

 - Takes every dose on time as directed